From the icy fjords of Scandinavia, a fearless and ferocious culture arose that would profoundly shape the history of Europe - the Vikings.

 More common in the hands of a Viking warrior was the axe.
 These were easier and less resource-intensive to manufacture, and hence more abundant.

-Axes ranged from simple hand axes to the feared Danish axe, a large two-handed weapon capable of dealing devastating blows.
+Axes ranged from simple hand axes to the feared Danish axe, a long two-handed weapon capable of dealing devastating blows.

 Beyond their role in battle, axes also served as versatile tools in everyday Viking life, demonstrating their practicality and utility.